Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Problem Setting

 Neural architecture search aims at finding the optimal architecture $\archp_{*}$ for a given task:

-The search space in previous NAS work still focused on the homogenous search space where all the operations belong to the same architecture families.
-This work presents a unified heterogeneous search space containing most of the potential architecture applied for time series forecasting tasks.
+The search space in previous NAS work still focused on the homogeneous search space, where all the operations belong to the same architecture families.
+This work presents a unified heterogeneous search space containing most of the potential architectures applied for time series forecasting tasks.